 To The ResQ will provide foster care or help pay for temporary care solutions for pets of veterans entering treatment or requiring in-facility care at the VA hospital in Martinsburg, WV.
 The veteran’s medical situation will always remain confidential.
 Unless a veterinarian has determined otherwise, all pets in the program must be spayed/neutered and fully vaccinated prior to entry into the VIVA Fosters program.
 If needed, To The ResQ will help to spay/neuter and vaccinate the veterans’ pets during their stay with us.

 There will be no cost to the veteran for the care of their pet(s).
 However, veterans may be asked to contribute toward food, boarding fees, and supplies for their pets, if they are financially able to do so.

-If you are a veteran entering treatment and would like to inquire about finding a VIVA foster for your pets, please email us at firstname.lastname@example.org .
+If you are a veteran entering treatment and would like to inquire about finding a VIVA foster for your pets, please email us at firstname.lastname@example.org or contact Dottie Kracke at email@example.com.
 A program manager will work with you to ensure your pets have a safe and loving temporary home during your absence.